WeCanCodeIT/CSlides/src/fundamentals/strings/index.md

 ## strings are Objects

-- What operator do we use When we want to check for equality between value type variables?
+- What operator do we use when we want to check for equality between value type variables?

 <div class="fragment">
 Remember the following: Console.WriteLine(5 == 5)